AdrianaManuelaG/Task2WDIO/README.md

-Second task What should be done *
+What should be done

-Walk through the provided materials (official documentation, video) to understand how WDIO works and the main benefits of the tool.

-Create an initial setup of WDIO on the local machine

-Create WDIO config if it does not exist and familiarize

-Create first specs using the existing BDD scenario created in Module 1

-Execute these tests using CLI in different browsers (Chrome, Firefox, Safari) in headless mode

-Execute tests in parallel using 2 instances

-Add the option to run tests 2 times before marking it as failed
+*
+For this practical task, the result of the previous module should be used.

+Take your set up test automation framework and improve it by applying knowledge from this module.
+Refactor automated tests created in the previous module based on Page object pattern and follow DRY, KISS, YAGNI principles (other design patterns can be used as well)

+The solution should be split into next layers:

+1. Core layer (core functionality of TAF, that isn’t project specific).

+2. Business layer (should contain all functionality, related with business logic of the tested application)

+3. Tests layer (should contain automated tests, TAF configuration)

-Push the code to remote repository and create Merge Request
+4. Push the code to remote repository and create Merge Request

-Run the tests with this command: npm run wdio
+﻿

+Assessment criteria (pass rate is 70%)

+Here’s the list of actions which result in reduction of overall mark for a completed task:

+1. Layered architecture is not implemented (-40%)

+2. Page Object pattern is not used (-30%)

+3. Logical issues/not optimal approach (-10%)

+4. Code smells (naming convention, typos) (-1% per issue)

+5. OOP principles violations (-3% per issue)

+6. Code duplication is found (-3% per issue)